-Clostridium difficile can survive in dust, bed sheets and on surfaces, so your room should be cleaned daily by the ward domestic.
+Clostridioides difficile can survive in dust, bed sheets and on surfaces, so your room should be cleaned daily by the ward domestic.

 It is advisable to change your nightwear and towels daily.
 Please ask a member of ward staff for clean towels.

-Clostridium difficile can be spread on hands.
-Hand washing is very important to prevent spread of infection:
+Clostridioides difficile can be spread on hands.
+Unfortunately, hand sanitiser is not effective against Clostridioides difficle so hand washing with soap and water is very important to prevent spread of infection:

-- You are advised to wash your hands with soap and water after using the toilet and before meals. - Your visitors are advised to wash their hands with soap and water before entering and leaving your room. - All staff are required to wash their hands before entering and leaving your room.
+- You are advised to wash your hands with soap and water after using the toilet and before meals. - Your visitors are advised to wash their hands